smalos/nuBuilder4-Bug-Tracker/20200608_undata_date_types.md

 ### Fix:

-In nudata.php, replace this code fragment
+In nudata.php, replace this code fragment:

 ```php